And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 We'll be back.

-Resisting the tug of popular sentiment.
+Rush Limbaugh resisting the tug of popular sentiment.

 The last man standing.

-WCBS TV Channel 2 in New York is reporting that the mayor, Michael Bloomberg has declared war on salt.
+WCBS TV Channel 2 in New York is reporting that the mayor, Michael Bloomberg, has declared war on salt.

-See, at some point these liberals will overreach even with their own supporters and minions.
+See, at some point, these liberals will overreach even with their own supporters and minions.

 Oh, it's a sad, sad shame to see what's happening there.